-Their website also has activities to support schools participate in the Garden Bird Survey.
+They also have resources to support schools to participate in the Garden Bird Survey.

 The Topic Explorer helps you find quality, curated resources on a range of topics to support and inspire inquiry.
 Each topic features a carefully selected set of national and international resources, including websites, images, videos, books and more.

 AnyQuestions is a free online reference service for all New Zealand school students via live text based chat.
 It is staffed by librarians across New Zealand between 1pm-6pm weekdays.
 Students can log on and ask a real librarian questions to help with a school topic.